AdairChan-CSH/VReverything-VR-RTC/README.md

 # rtc-vr
-VR everything on your desktop without Steamvr in addition uses of recordRTC
+VR everything on your desktop without SteamVR, in addition uses of recordRTC

 How to use: About lisence, go ask RTC, recordRTC